Cornucopia Pet Food Frequently Asked Questions

 Therefore, Cornucopia Pet Foods has no need for additional "Natural Flavorings"!
 We use only the highest quality, organic, GMO-free, human-grade fish and meat proteins that your pet will love because our organic food for pets is inherently flavorful as nature intended.

 Hair loss is one of the first signs of illness.
 Hair loss could be from scratching, itching, fleas, ticks, etc., 95% of the hair loss cases are from poor nutrition.
-Our certified organic food has a great chance to remedy those nutritional deficiencies that could be causing the hair loss.
+Our food for pets has a great chance to remedy those nutritional deficiencies that could be causing the hair loss.

 Lethargy can be from a host of reasons.
 The pet can be sick, the pet can be tired, or the pet could be sick and tired from not having enough "octane" in the "fuel" that you give your pet.
 It could be a couch potato pet that does not get enough exercise and is locked in the house constantly with stale air.
 It could be overweight from eating fattening, carbohydrate-laden food.
 Take the pet to a veterinarian for a complete examination and have it looked at.